conflabs/wcia-analytes/docs/MycotoxinTotals.md

-# MycotoxinTotals
+# Mycotoxin Totals
-A list of MycotoxinTotals Analytes for use in interoperability.
+A list of Mycotoxin Totals Analytes for use in interoperability.

 ----------------------------------------